 Hats or head coverings may not be worn inside school or church facilities.
 Other appropriate caps or visors may be worn on field trip days as announced.
 Beanies are not allowed.
+There are exceptions for Spirit Week.

-♦Jewelry
+♦ Jewelry

 Jewelry that pierces the body or simulates the same effect is not allowed.
 Girls may wear one pair of earrings only on the ear lobe, no larger than one inch in length/width.
 For students' safety, earrings, necklaces, bracelets (including wristbands) or any other type of jewelry should not be worn on P.E. days.